DUT-lujunyu/ToxiCN_MM/README.md

 ☠️ ***Warning: The samples presented by this paper may be considered offensive or vulgar.***

+## ❗️ Ethics Statement
+We acknowledge the risk of malicious actors attempting to reverse-engineer memes. **We sincerely hope that users will employ the dataset responsibly and appropriately, avoiding misuse or abuse.** We believe the benefits of our proposed resources outweigh the associated risks. **All resources are intended solely for scientific research and are prohibited from commercial use.**

 ## 📜 Chinese Harmful Meme

 To adapt to the Chinese online environment, we introduce the definition of Chinese harmful memes: